The Battle for Inner Freedom: How to Overcome Chronic Worrying and The Anxious Mind

 Vitamin D: Supports serotonin production, often taken in conjunction with sunlight exposure.

-Talk Therapy
+Professional Therapy

 There’s no shame in asking for support.
 Talk therapy, particularly Cognitive Behavioral Therapy (CBT), has been proven to reduce anxiety by helping individuals identify and challenge negative thought patterns.
 Therapy can provide insight, coping strategies, and emotional support to combat anxiety.